facebookresearch/fairseq/examples/quant_noise/README.md

 To quantize a model, use `quantize_pq.py` for Product Quantization and `quantize_scalar.py` for scalar quantization.

+### Scalar Quantization

+Scalar quantization with Quant-Noise consists in randomly quantizing a proportion `p` of weights and activations during training.
+Scalar quantization is implemented [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quantization/scalar) under the form of Fake Quantization, meaning that we emulate int8 on GPU by quantizing and de-quantizing the weights and activations.

-### Detailed Description
+### Product Quantization

-Quantization with Quant-Noise proceeds in two steps.
+Product Quantization with Quant-Noise proceeds in two steps.
 First, a model must be trained *uncompressed* with quant-noise.
 Second, the model must be quantized.

 **Step 1**: Training a model with quant-noise.